kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 http://<ADDRESS>
 ```
 ### Test Scaling
-Use kubectl to test scaling of the application
+Use kubectl to test scaling of the application.
+You should see a new node for each container you create
 ```
 kubectl scale deployment web-container-ip --replicas=4 -n web-namespace kubectl get pods,nodes -n web-namespace --output wide